-The rules mentioned only apply to dissemination activities of own foreground.
-Where foreground of another project partner is meant to be published, appropriate rules shall be established by the project partners and introduced in the CA (a written approval of the affected project partner could be one of the suitable options in this case).
+The rules mentioned only apply to dissemination activities of a partner's own results.
+Where results of another project partner are meant to be published, appropriate rules shall be established by the project partners and introduced in the CA (a written approval of the affected project partner could be one of the suitable options in this case).